-Record Date: April 13, 2020 Quorum: A majority of the shares of all issued and outstanding stock entitled to vote on the record date must be present or represented by proxy to constitute a quorum.
-Shares Outstanding: There were 20,983,363 shares of common stock outstanding as of April 13, 2020.
+Record Date: April 18, 2022 Quorum: A majority of the shares of all issued and outstanding stock entitled to vote on the record date must be present or represented by proxy to constitute a quorum.
+Under the General Corporation Law of the State of Delaware, shares that are voted "abstain" or "withheld" and broker "non-votes" are counted as present for purposes of determining whether a quorum is present at the Annual Meeting.
+If a quorum is not present, the meeting may be adjourned until a quorum is obtained.
+Shares Outstanding: There were 27,371,488 shares of common stock outstanding as of April 18, 2022.
+Therefore, a quorum will be present if 13,685,745 shares of our common stock are present in person or represented by executed proxies timely received by us at the Annual Meeting.
 Voting: There are four ways a stockholder of record can vote: (1) By Internet: You may vote over the Internet prior to the Annual Meeting by following the instructions provided in the Notice or, if you requested to receive your proxy materials by U.S. mail, by following the instructions on the proxy card.

-(2) By Telephone: If you requested to receive your proxy materials by U.S. mail, you may vote by telephone prior to the Annual Meeting by following the instructions on the proxy card.
-(3) By Mail: If you requested to receive your proxy materials by U.S. mail, you may complete, sign and return the accompanying proxy card prior to the Annual Meeting in the postage-paid envelope provided.
-3
+- (2) By Telephone: If you requested to receive your proxy materials by U.S. mail, you may vote by telephone prior to the Annual Meeting by following the instructions on the proxy card. - (3) By Mail: If you requested to receive your proxy materials by U.S. mail, you may complete, sign and return the accompanying proxy card prior to the Annual Meeting in the postage-paid envelope provided. - (4) During the Annual Meeting: If you are a stockholder as of the record date, you may vote during the Annual Meeting by going to www.virtualshareholdermeeting.com/SCPH2022.
+You will need the 16-digit control number included on your proxy card.
+Submitting a proxy prior to the Annual Meeting will not prevent stockholders from attending the Annual Meeting, revoking their earlier-submitted proxy, and voting at the Annual Meeting.